 Apollo Tyres receives GST penalty orders totaling Rs.
 71 lacs

-Apollo Tyres received two GST penalty orders from the Deputy Commissioner, Bihar (GST) on June 4, 2026, amounting to Rs.
-71 lacs.
-The penalties address disputes over Input Tax Credit and E-way Bill issues.
-The company plans to appeal the orders and confirmed no material impact on its operations.
+Apollo Tyres received two penalty orders from the Deputy Commissioner, Bihar (GST) on June 4, 2026, totaling Rs.
+71 lacs under the GST Act.
+The penalties of Rs.
+13 lacs and Rs.
+58 lacs relate to disputes over Input Tax Credit and E-way Bill compliance.
+The company disclosed the filing on June 5, 2026, and confirmed it will file an appeal, noting no material impact on its financial or operational activities.

 *this image is generated using AI for illustrative purposes only.